Welcome to Trend In Need!

 The Origins of Tie-Dye in Indian Culture

 Tie-dye in India dates back thousands of years.
-Known as Bandhani in Gujarat and Rajasthan, this technique involves resist dyeing fabric by tightly tying small portions of the cloth with threads and then dyeing it.
+Known as Bandhani in Gujarat and Rajasthan, this technique involves resisting dyeing fabric by tightly tying small portions of the cloth with threads and then dyeing it.
 Ancient references to Bandhani date back to the Indus Valley Civilization (circa 3000 BCE), where dyed cotton fragments have been found.

 How Tie-Dye Works: Techniques and Creative Process